 - What surprised you the most on your trip?

-2. Health Journal
+2. Health Journaling Theme

 Keeping a health journal offers an excellent way to get a better picture of your health, how your choices are affecting the way that you feel while boosting your overall well-being.
 Some of the benefits of keeping a health journal include the ability to uncover your lifestyle patterns, discover foods that may aggravate your body, staying accountable to your health goals, and finding areas you need to choose.